zzmasoud/ZZNotificationManager/README.md

 ## UX Goals for the notifications UI experience
 - [x] Show an error view if premission is not granted
-- [ ] Load settings when view is presented and premission is granted
+- [x] Load settings when view is presented and premission is granted
-- [ ] Allow user to manually toggle any setting and it will be saved instantly
+- [X] Toggling the switch in any row triggers a specified delegate function
-- [ ] Allow user to manually change any time and it will be saved instantly
+- [X] Tapping the change time button in any row triggers a specified delegate function